 We use a 4-4-5 convention for our fiscal quarters, which are thirteen week periods generally ending on the last Sunday of each calendar quarter.
 We refer to these thirteen week fiscal periods as "quarters" throughout this report.
-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the SEC's requirements for Form 10-Q and, in our opinion, contain all adjustments, of a normal and recurring nature, which are necessary for a fair statement of (i) the condensed consolidated statements of operations for the thirteen week periods ended March 27, 2016 and March 29, 2015, (ii) the condensed consolidated balance sheets at March 27, 2016 and December 27, 2015, (iv) the condensed consolidated statement of shareholders' equity for the thirteen week period ended March 29, 2015, and (v) the condensed consolidated statement of shareholders' equity for the thirteen week period ended March 27, 2016.
-However, the accompanying unaudited condensed consolidated financial statements do not include all information and notes required by U.S. GAAP.
-The condensed consolidated balance sheet as of December 27, 2015, included in this report, was derived from our 2015 audited financial statements, but does not include all disclosures required by U.S. GAAP.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the SEC's requirements for quarterly reports on Form 10-Q and, in our opinion, contain all adjustments, of a normal and recurring nature, which are necessary for a fair statement of (i) the condensed consolidated statements of operations for the thirteen and twenty-six week periods ended June 26, 2016 and June 28, 2015, (ii) the condensed consolidated statements of comprehensive (loss) income for the thirteen and twenty-six week periods ended June 26, 2016 and December 27, 2015, (iv) the condensed consolidated statement of shareholders' equity for the twenty-six week period ended June 26, 2016 and June 28, 2015, and (v) the condensed consolidated statement of shareholders' equity for the twenty-six week period ended June 26, 2016.
+However, the accompanying unaudited condensed consolidated balance sheet as of December 27, 2015, included in this report, was derived from our 2015 audited financial statements, but does not include all disclosures required by U.S. GAAP.